 Match Scores below 50% are not shown to mentors and mentees, only admins.
 Also, fields that are visible only to admins will not be visible as contributors to match scores for mentors and mentees, only admins.
 Match scores are displayed in the following places:

 - Admin View: when manually matching two users

-- Admin View: when viewing staged or active pairings
+- Admin View: when hovering over match scores in staged or active matches

 - User View: when hovering over the match score in the directory card.
 Top overall matches have a score greater than 75%.